Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased

 > Place your changes below this line.

 **Added:**

 - Backpack/Icon:
   - New icon name classes `BPKXlIconName`, `BPKLargeIconName` and `BPKSmallIconName`.
 These are currently unused, but will be needed for new icon APIs that are coming soon.
+  - Added new methods to `BPKIcon` for creating an icon using the new icon name classes.

 ## How to write a good changelog entry